• Home

 When you leave bread out for a long time, discoloration occurs on bread caused by mold.
 The bread mold is a microorganism that grows when the bread is kept at normal room temperature.
 The bread mold grows at a surprisingly alarming rate.
 And this growth is called “Exponential Growth.”

-Exponential growth occurs when the instantaneous rate of change of a quantity with respect to time is proportional to the quantity itself.
+Exponential growth occurs when the instantaneous rate of change of a quantity concerning time is proportional to the quantity itself.

 • Biology